rpm-software-management/dnf/doc/conf_ref.rst

     separated by a comma, from all operations.

 ``proxy``
-    URL to the proxy server.
-Defaults to direct connection.
+    URL of a proxy server to connect through.
+If none is specified then direct connection is used (the default).

 ==========
  See Also